eah13/eah13.github.io/README.md

 * [ Not Started ] Implement some new ideas
 * [ Not Started ] Pagination & Pretty display
 * [ Not Started ] Deploy

+The content on this site is (C) Elliott Hauser 2011-2014 and is provided with a [Creative Commons Attribution International 4.0](http://creativecommons.org/licenses/by/4.0/) license.
+You're free to use it however you like as long as you attribute it to me and provide a link to this site.

+The code is (C) Elliott Hauser and provided under an MIT License (see LICENSE.md).